Louis Beel: Politics

 In 1948 a parliamentary election was again required for a constitutional renewal, which was thought necessary to solve the problems emerging in the Dutch East Indies, where the nationalists led by Sukarno and Hatta had proclaimed the independence of their country immediately after the Japanese surrender.
 The KVP won again and Beel was asked to form a new cabinet.
 He might again have become prime minister, but he failed to form the grand coalition of socialist, Catholic and liberal parties, which he deemed necessary to secure the corrections in the Constitution.
 Josef van Schaik, a fellow KVP politician, took over and succeeded in forming a broad based cabinet by offering the socialist Willem Drees the function of prime minister, Josef van Schaik himself being satisfied with the function of deputy prime minister.
-Drees appointed Beel High Commissioner of the Crown in the Dutch East Indies, as a successor to Lieutenant Governor General Hubertus van Mook, a man of proven managerial abilities, who had to resign unwillingly.
+Drees appointed Beel High Representative of the Crown in the Dutch East Indies, as a successor to Lieutenant Governor General Hubertus van Mook, a man of proven managerial abilities, who had to resign unwillingly.

 The Dutch government in The Hague made several attempts to reach an agreement with the Republic of Indonesia.
-Beel, stationed in Batavia (now named Jakarta), was not in favour of such an agreement because of his suspicions - later proven to be right - that the new Republic did not want the establishment of a federal state, as was planned in the Dutch decolonisation policy.
+Beel, stationed in Batavia (now named Jakarta), was not in favour of such an agreement because of his suspicions – later proven to be right – that the new Republic did not want the establishment of a federal state, as was planned in the Dutch decolonisation policy.
 Under the auspices of the United Nations Security Council an agreement was achieved in May 1949 to hold a Round Table Conference in The Hague in order to prepare the transfer of sovereignty.
 Beel made efforts to thwart the agreement.
-However he was unsuccessful and he resigned from his Office of High Commissioner of the Crown.
+However he was unsuccessful and he resigned from his Office of High Representative of the Crown.

 Beel returned to his home at the end of May 1949 and a few months later he accepted a professorate in administrative law at his Alma Mater in Nijmegen, one of his early ambitions.